 Another sub-category is disabled reality TV such as ABC’s “disabled version of Big Brother” The Dreamhouse, where three young people with intellectual disabilities try to live together for 10 weeks.

-A more controversial program was Channel 4 in the UK’s The Undateables, following disabled contestants and their quest for love.
+A more controversial program was Channel 4 in the UK’s The Undateables, following contestants with disability and their quest for love.

-Although disabled people have been on the receiving end of comedy programs, with their disabilities often the basis of jokes, there are more recent comedies where disability is handled in a much more appropriate way.
+Although people with disability have been on the receiving end of comedy programs, with their disabilities often the basis of jokes, there are more recent comedies where disability is handled in a much more appropriate way.

 One of the highest rating examples from America is Speechless.
 A situation comedy centred around a boy with cerebral palsy and his family.
 In this program, the real life experience of people with disability is authentically portrayed with humour.
 Apparently Micah Fowler (the actor with cerebral palsy who plays JJ) contributed some of his own experiences that were written into the program.